iiab/iiab-admin-console/roles/console/files/help/ContentMenus.rst

 * To add a link drag it from the right to the left.
 * To remove a link drag it from the left to the right.

+You can filter the list of **Available Menu Item Definitions** by entering characters in **Filter Definitions**.
+Three or more characters will cause a match on Name, Title, and Description and filter accordingly.
+Case does not matter.

 ### Don't Forget

 Don't forget to save your changes by clicking **Save Menu**.
 The **menu item list is not part of the menu until you save**.